Australia Garden Village: Broken capital chain

 Some homeowners offered differing perspectives on the causes of the company's financial collapse.
-One owner, Lao Yue, recalled that even before the Australia-America Company claimed the He brothers had absconded with funds, construction in Area C of the Australian Villa project had already been suspended for six months.
+One owner, Lao Yue, recalled that even before the Australia-America Company claimed the He brothers had absconded with funds, construction in Area C of the Australia Garden Village project had already been suspended for six months.
 During that time, real estate agents aggressively promoted units in Areas EA and A, which had yet to be built.
-According to Lao Yue, construction in Area C only resumed after all the units had been sold.
+According to Lao Yue, construction in Area C resumed only after all the units had been sold.
 He also estimated that approximately 1,800 homeowners had purchased their units using mortgages, with interest payments alone accounting for 60% to 80% of the total loan amounts.
 As a result, the company was required to make substantial monthly payments to the bank.
 Another owner, Liu Yongguang, speculated that the Australia-America Company had used funds from later sales to finance the construction of earlier phases of the project—a practice that may have ultimately triggered the company's cash flow crisis.

 Around the year 2000, the Australia-America Company handed over several homes to owners despite the fact that they were not actually ready for occupancy.
 These units had failed fire safety inspections, lacked proper infrastructure, and were ineligible for property certificates.
 Many also suffered from serious quality issues, including water leakage, uneven walls, and faulty doors and windows.
 As a result, only about 30 homeowners chose to renovate and move in.
-That same year, due to severe financial difficulties, all construction at the Australian Villa project came to a complete halt.
+That same year, due to severe financial difficulties, all construction at the Australia Garden Village project came to a complete halt.
 At the time, the development consisted of approximately 292 buildings—225 of which had been topped out and structurally completed, while the remaining 67 were still under construction or left unfinished.
 Many homeowners, unable to take possession of their properties and still burdened with mortgage loans, filed lawsuits against the Australia-America Company in an effort to protect their rights.
 Company founder Hu Yaozhi was repeatedly listed as a dishonest debtor by the authorities.